6 Surprising Bipolar Disorder Warning Signs

 Picture this: Something small happens at work, and you find yourself getting really mad.
 So, you quit your job on the spot.
 Irritability is a sign of mania.
 If you are in a full-blown manic episode, this emotion can become amplified very easily.

 Research indicates that anger is an often underrecognized yet significant symptom of bipolar disorder, especially during manic episodes.
-This symptom can cause strained relationships and other consequences, including jail.
+This symptom can cause strained relationships and other consequences, including spending time in jail.

 5. Erotomania: Unrequited Love

-The Netflix limited series "Baby Reindeer" showcases erotomania pretty well.
+A good example of erotomania is showcased on the Netflix limited series "Baby Reindeer."
 The show focuses on the themes of stalking and obsession.
-Although it doesn’t say what Martha, in the hit Netflix show Baby Reindeer suffers from, psychiatric experts believe that her behaviors are consistent with erotomania.
+Although it doesn’t say what Martha, in the Netflix show suffers from, psychiatric experts believe that her behaviors are consistent with erotomania.

 The person who has erotomania may stalk the other person extensively.
 They may send gifts to them and become upset when the person doesn’t reciprocate.
-Erotomania can lead to legal issues, especially if the delusions result in harassment.
+Erotomania can lead to legal issues, such as stalking and harassment charges.

 6. Psychosis: When Reality Becomes Distorted